xp5-org/Virtex5-XC5VLX30T-test-board/README.md

-a 4 layer test-board for the XC5VLX30T-1FF665I-ND using Kicad 8
+# 4 layer test-board for the XC5VLX30T-1FF665I-ND
+schematic & pcb designed in Kicad 8
 <br><br>
 This is a work in progress, i will update again after completing the bga reball work and confirming if the chips respond to jtag
 <br><br>